Consumer Insights

 Get in touch with us for a customized solution tailored to your unique requirements and save upto 35%!

-The market is estimated to witness a healthy growth in the forecast period of 2024-2032 to reach USD 20.39 billion by 2032.
+The market is estimated to witness healthy growth in the forecast period of 2025-2034 to reach a value of around USD 25.43 Billion by 2034.

 The major drivers of the market include the rising military expenditure in both developed and developing countries in order to protect national sovereignty, increasing threat of aerial attacks, and the growing risk of international conflicts.